slappforge/sigma/docs/features/logs/logs.md

 #### 5. Search logs

-You can filter Sigma trails by using [cloudwatch filter pattern and syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).
+You can filter Sigma trails by using [Cloudwatch filter pattern and syntax](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html).

 This will give you an effect similar to tailing with grep.